2.2 Mechanism-Editor

 Why add a Mechanism-Editor?

-You spend perhaps 90% of your time modeling your machine in one or Mechanism-Editor.
+You spend most of your time modeling your machine in one or more Mechanism-Editor.

 Mechanism-Editor- Example